Digitalpit/demo-django/README.md

   - developer develops application locally
   - once he makes commit locally, create image locally
   - kind has the ability to load local images directly into the cluster so developer can deploy new image in local kind cluster without pushing it to repo
-  - after application deployed succesfully locally developer can run some basic tests
+  - after application deployed successfully locally developer can run some basic tests

+## Deploy in AWS

+General description:
+  - After code is merged in repo, Jenkins pipeline runs and builds image with new code and puts it in AWS ECR repo.
+  - Next pipeline downloads manifest and image and deploys it to EKS.

+I think that should be several pipelines for that:
+  - CI to deploy it to CI env after each merge (with tag latest) and runs some basic tests
+  - CI_QA that deploys it during the night and runs all test - triggered by timer
+  - Build which will build image with relevant tag which can be delivered to prod/client - triggered manually on demand